gek169/Simple_ISA/README.md

 Zero 'Home' or 'Stack' Region: the topmost region, where the stack pointer is stuck and where normal non-far loads and stores happen.

+You can consider the home region to be "Scratchpad Memory"

 Bus or Device:
 the implementation of gch() and pch() from d.h which is used for I/O and accessible with getchar/putchar in the assembly language.

+Segment:
+The additional region of memory outside the normal SISA16 address space, which is allocated at runtime, used for mass storage (the heap).
+Typically for loading files or extremely large structures, but can also be used to hold code.
 ```
 Supported instructions:
 ```